Overview

 - Strict compliance responsibilities

-Bernhard Schulte Shipmanagement (BSM) is one of the world’s largest shipping companies, with more than 135 years in the industry.
+This organisation is one of the world’s largest shipping companies, with more than 135 years in the industry.
 The company provides integrated maritime solutions through nine ship management centres worldwide and manages around 600 vessels, with 20,000 employees on shore and at sea.

-Following the NotPetya malware attack which affected three of shipping giant Maersk’s global businesses in 2017, the team at BSM were only too aware of the damage that cybercrime could inflict on its operations, finances and reputation.
+Following the NotPetya malware attack which affected three of shipping giant Maersk’s global businesses in 2017, the team were only too aware of the damage that cybercrime could inflict on its operations, finances and reputation.
 The NotPetya attack spread throughout Maersk’s IT operations, forcing it to undertake a complete reinstallation of its infrastructure, including 4,000 servers and 45,000 PCs, and costing it $300m USD.

 With only a relatively small number of IT specialists for its size, the company wanted to identify a third party to help alleviate the demands of day-to-day threat detection, enable it to be more proactive in its approach to cyber security and mitigate future security risks.
-BSM also needed to ensure that appropriate controls and processes were in place to meet all its data protection obligations, including the ability to detect and report breaches in line with the GDPR.
+They also needed to ensure that appropriate controls and processes were in place to meet all its data protection obligations, including the ability to detect and report breaches in line with the GDPR.

 The Solution